 Note: you will be leaving the CareersPortal Site

-Agricultural research scientists conduct fundamental research.
-They do this to develop new or improved methods of planting, harvesting and cultivating crops.
-And also to develop better ways of housing, feeding and caring for livestock.
+Agricultural scientists conduct research towards developing new or improved methods of planting, harvesting and cultivating crops, and to develop better ways of housing, feeding and caring for livestock.

 Research teams may include scientists from a wide range of subjects, including agriculture, biological sciences, chemistry and biochemistry, with technical support from specialists in biometrics, computing and statistics.